maxlebedev/maleficer/README.md

     - mageblight: a curse that harms player when they don't progress the game
         * probably when they spend N turns without killing an enemy
         * escalates in damage
-    - binary(ish) space partitioning, plus prefabs of that size
+    - plus prefabs for BDP map
-        * drunken walk as well
+    - drunken walk map for caves
     - A way to get info about enemies
-        * tab-targeting, info in right panel
+        * info in right panel during targeting phase
-            + tab cycles thru pieces, from closest out.
+        * X to examine, target mode without casting spell
-            + works for target phase too
+    - tab-targeting (for target phase)
-        * tab is currently inentory, change that to i or something
+        * tab cycles thru pieces, from closest out.
     - damage types.
 Not sure if elemental or what, but weaknesses, resistances
     - it would be cool to use scrolls as materials for something
         * if you roll a bad spell, it shouldn't just be trash